• Skip to primary navigation

 Those are the only things you’ll need to keep in mind!
 Otherwise, everything else is pretty much the same.

-To make a lower carb version, go with 1.5 pounds of turkey instead of 1 pound, and skip the pinto beans.
-That will bring down the carb count quite a bit.
-If you want to reduce the carbs even more, you can try skipping the apple and substituting additional stock for the juice – but these really add a lot of flavor and depth to this dish.
-I don’t think it would taste quite as good that way!
+• Lower carb version: Use 1.25-1.5 pounds of ground turkey instead of 1 pound, and skip the pinto beans.
+(If you want to reduce the carbs even more, you can try skipping the apple and substituting additional stock for the juice – but these really add a lot of flavor and depth to this dish.
+I don’t think it would taste quite as good that way!)

 Looking for other ground turkey recipes?